gambitproject/gambit/doc/tools.logit.rst

 Turocy [Tur05]_, this acceleration helps to efficiently trace the correspondence when it reaches its asymptotic phase for large values of the precision parameter lambda.

-In extensive games, logit quantal response equilibria are not well-defined if an information set is not reached due to being the successor of chance moves with zero probability.
-In such games, the implementation treats the beliefs at such information sets as being uniform across all member nodes.

 .. versionchanged:: 16.2.0